eldougo/wordpress_plugin_tuxquote/readme.txt

 The supplied images were sourced fromm CrystalXP.net (http://www.crystalxp.net/) and are all distributed under the Creative Commons BY-NC-SA license (http://creativecommons.org/licenses/by-nc-sa/3.0/)

-Please see images-readme.txt for image licensing information and image attributions.
+Please see images-license.txt for image licensing information and image attributions.

 == Installation ==